 “However, not all Soviet people shared the opinion and motives that led to the ban,” recalled Vasily Brodov later, in his tenure as president of Yoga Association of the U.S.S.R., which was created in 1989 in the wave of “Perestroyka” and “Glasnost“.
 “Many people practiced hatha yoga on their own at home and in private.
 Translations of foreign literature the so-called samizdat (the secret publication and distribution of government-banned literature – ed.) served as instructional aids.
 Following the Perestroika years, “yoga health groups” started popping up everywhere like mashrooms after summer rain.
 Among the leaders of the groups, the more enlightened and gifted ones became real yoga teachers and self-proclaimed gurus.”

 At first glance, the most paradoxical aspect of Vasily Brodov’s biography is the fact that he never visited India in his life.
 However, this is easily explained.
 One only need consider the times in which he lived and created his works!
 His friends and relatives recalled that in the 1970s, he was frequently invited to philosophical conventions abroad, including those in India, but for some reasons, perhaps, because of his time in GULAG or because of the secret programme of yoga practice for cosmonauts he was not allowed to leave the U.S.S.R.
-Brodov received the last invitation to visit India in the early 1990s from the Ramakrishna Mission Institute of Culture.
+Brodov received the last personal invitation to visit India in the early 1990s from Swami Lokeshwarananda, the Director of the Ramakrishna Mission Institute of Culture.
 But his health no longer allowed him long distant flights, and he never did see geographical India with his own eyes.
 Nevertheless, his colleagues noted that inspite of a hard life, Vasily Brodov always remained good-natured and cheerful personality with a very subtle sense of humour.
 He maintained his physical and mental health with daily yoga exercises and overall physical activity.

 Professor Brodov wrote: “Yoga is a system of self-regulation and self-improvement of human personality, and here I can refer to my own experience.
 After WWII I returned wounded, shell-shocked and ill from the front lines in 1945.
 The doctor who prescribed my medicine reassured me, “You’ve got another 10 or 15 years to live…” Unfortunately, prescribed medicine helped very little.
 Illnesses that became more acute, cardiac insufficiency, radiculitis, salt deposits, kidney stones and many others forced me to try hatha yoga.
 Studying primary sources and consulting with Indian experts helped me master the elements of this physical therapy.
 As a result, all of the ailments that were troubling me disappeared.
 They disappeared without the aid of doctors or medicine.
 Today, being 78 years old, I give my heartfelt thanks and deepest respect to the great people of India for giving yoga to humanity.”